hakdogan/IntroduceToEclicpseVert.x/Messenger/README.md

 # Messenger
-This example shows the use of 2 vertices communicating with each other.
+This example shows the use of 2 verticles communicating with each other.
 The messages you send with the `HTTP Post` requests over `the http://localhost:8080/send/:message` are forwarded to the receiver verticle.

 ## Sender
 ```java